MycroftAI/documentation/docs/about-mycroft-ai/faq.md

 To capture this training data we have the [Mimic Recording Studio](https://github.com/mycroftAI/mimic-recording-studio).
 Note that this generates audio files, which can be used to train TTS models using a range of technologies, not just Mycroft's Mimic.

+## The Mycroft AI Store

+### Do you cover VAT / GST / other import taxes?

+No. Purchases from Mycroft do not currently include any taxes or other importation fees.
+Unless otherwise stated, all products are shipped from the USA.
+This means that a product being shipped to another country may incur additional taxes and import fees.
+These are the sole responsibility of the customer and Mycroft will not reimburse any costs associated with these local fees and taxes.